houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ### 1.1 Alphabets, languages and classes of languages

-An alphabet is a set of characters.
-For example, the set of characters `{'0', '1'}`, behind binary notation, is an alphabet.
+An alphabet is a set of characters (like the set of characters `{'0', '1'}` behind binary notation).
 A string is the concatenation of any characters from an alphabet (like `'0'`, `'01'` or `'111'`).
 The concatenation of no characters gives the empty string `''`.
 A language is a set of strings.
 A class of languages is a set of languages.
 So, a class of languages is a set of sets of strings.

 ![An alphabet, a language and a class of languages](/images/irregular-javascript-expressions/alphabet_language_class_of_languages.webp)